Economic and Political Overview

 Legislative Power

 Legislative power is vested in both the government and parliament.
 Togo has a unicameral parliament, with the members of the 91-seat National Assembly being elected every five years through proportional representation in multimember districts.
-The National Assembly votes the law in last resort and controls the action of the Government (art.
-81 of the constitution).
+The National Assembly votes the law as last resort and controls the action of the Government (art.
+81 of the Constitution).

 Indicator of Freedom of the Press